theshivamx19/my-lithium-projects/README.md

 ### Authorisation
 - Make sure that only the owner of the books is able to create, edit or delete the book.
-- In case of unauthorized access return an appropriate error message.
+- In case of unauthorized access return an appropirate error message.

 ## Testing
 - To test these apis create a new collection in Postman named Project 4 Books Management